40 Important Basic Linux Commands For Beginners With Examples

 I can sense it is going to be a big read but do not worry.
 It will help you out to familiarize yourself with 40 important Linux commands you must know and which is going to allow you to work on any Linux or even UNIX-based systems either it is Desktop Level or Server Level.

-Now let us go through 40 basic Linux commands.
+Now let us go through 40 important basic linux commands for beginners.
 I am going to start with a man command.
 See how easy to remember it for men or anyone.
 It can be also categorized as below.

 Navigational Linux Commands